samikeijonen/toivo/README.md

 ### Version 1.0.2 - April 19, 2015

+* Tweak: Minify styles and scripts for faster loading times.
-* Fix updater bug: I forgot to update version number in the updater.
+* Fix: Update version number in the updater function.
-* Fix text domain and padding in testimonial archive page.
+* Fix: Correct text domain and padding in testimonial archive page.
 * Update .pot file.
 * Change Foxnet to Foxland in the Footer.